 Throughout your stay in USP, you'll have one-to-one sessions with members of our staff to discuss your needs, review your progress, and develop a plan for care that will work for you after you leave the program.

-The Uniformed Service Program offers three levels of care to meet a wide variety of needs:
+The Uniformed Service Program offers two levels of care to meet a wide variety of needs:

 - Partial Hospital--includes six to seven groups per day and meets six days a week (Mon--Sat.) from 8:15 am to 4:15 pm.